1. What medical services are available to my child while he/she is in the United States?

 9. Will someone meet my child at the airport and accompany him/her to the home of the host family?

-Visiting students should arrange their flights to arrive in Albany International Airport and communicate their flight information to the international program coordinator.
+International students should arrange their flights to arrive in Albany International Airport and communicate their flight information to the International Scholars Program coordinator.
 The coordinator will meet all students at the airport and transport them to the home of their host family.

 10. What is the procedure for providing orientation to student visitors from abroad?